iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 - Restricting remote script execution, by preventing the page from executing scripts from other suspicious web servers for injection attacks [@owaspcheatsheetseries2024].
 - Restricting any unsafe JavaScript logic that the attacker can exploit [@owaspcheatsheetseries2024].
 - Restricting HTML form submissions and instead, use a more secure form framework [@owaspcheatsheetsseries2024].
-- Restricting HTML objects to prevent attackers from injecting their own malicious executables, such as deprecated or legacy executables i.e. Java/Flash player [@owaspcheatsheetsseries2024].
+- Restricting HTML objects to prevent attackers from injecting their malicious executables, such as deprecated or legacy executables i.e. Java/Flash player [@owaspcheatsheetsseries2024].

 #### 2.3.2.2 Proxy disclosure